Table 12.11 Arithmetic Operators

 The usual arithmetic operators are available.
 The result is determined according to the following rules:

-SQL mode is enabled, the result is signed even if any
+NO_UNSIGNED_SUBTRACTIONSQL mode is enabled, the result is signed even if any operand is unsigned.

 In division performed with

 /, the scale of the result when using two exact-value operands is the scale of the first operand plus the value of the

 div_precision_incrementsystem variable (which is 4 by default).
 For example, the result of the expression

 5.05 / 0.014has a scale of six decimal places (

 These rules are applied for each operation, such that nested

 calculations imply the precision of each component.
 Hence,

 resolves first to